-Pictured above from left to right: poa annua, common chickweed, purple deadnettle and henbit.
+Pictured above from left to right: Poa annua, common chickweed, purple deadnettle and henbit.

 What is a Pre-Emergent Herbicide?

-Pre-emergent herbicides, as the name suggests, are a category of herbicides that prevents weeds from appearing in the first place.
+Pre-emergents do not kill existing weeds.
+Instead, they prevent them from appearing in the first place.
 They work by forming a barrier in the soil that prevents weeds from sprouting or germinating as illustrated in the image below.
-It can be hard to get rid of weeds once they are already growing in the spring, so get ahead of the game by applying a pre-emergent herbicide in the fall and save yourself time and money—especially if you already know which weeds tend to come around in the spring every year.
+It can be hard to get rid of weeds once they are already growing, so get ahead of the game by applying a pre-emergent herbicide in the fall and save yourself time and money—especially if you already know which weeds tend to come around in the winter every year.

-Apply a Pre-Emergent in the Fall
+When to Apply Pre-Emergents in the Fall

-Selecting a Pre-Emergent Herbicide
+How to Select a Pre-Emergent Herbicide

-Although fertilizer isn’t going to help kill your weeds, a good fertilizer program will help your lawn stay healthy and thick so that it chokes out weeds.
-Be sure to check out our recommended Lawnifi™ Fall Fertilizer Box to help give your lawn the nutrition it needs when it needs it.
-Lawnifi is a liquid fertilizer program powered by Catalyst TechnologyTM that matches seasonal changes with combined fertilizer boxes for spring, summer and fall.
-The Fall Fertilizer Box contains one bottle of Boost, Maintain, and Recover, which work together to help your lawn get over the stressful heat of the summer as well as prepare for winter dormancy.
-Visit Lawnifi.com to learn more.
+Although fertilizer isn’t going to help kill your weeds, a good fertilizer program will help your lawn stay healthy and thick so that it chokes them out.
+Be sure to check out the Lawnifi® Fall Fertilizer Box and Lawnifi Foundation to help give your lawn the nutrition it needs this fall.
+Lawnifi is a fertilizer program powered by Catalyst TechnologyTM that matches seasonal changes with combined fertilizer boxes for spring, summer and fall.
+The Fall Fertilizer Box contains one bottle of Boost, Maintain and Recover, which work together to help your lawn get over the stressful heat of the summer as well as prepare for winter dormancy.
+To learn more about Lawnifi, visit Why Use Lawnifi Fertilizer?.